Skip to main content

 worker options

-The options available will be influenced by the plugins and presets you are using in your configuration (if any).
+The options available are influenced by the plugins and presets you use in your configuration (if any).
 To see the full list, you can use TypeScript's autocomplete, or run graphile config options (assuming you have a graphile.config.ts file).

 Here are the options under the worker key as defined by graphile config options when no plugins or presets are in use: